Skip to main content

 Key takeaway: Always explore CHC first, regardless of financial position.
 Even wealthy families can access 100% NHS funding if health needs qualify.
 Only if CHC is rejected should you consider the means-tested LA route or self-funding options like Deferred Payment Agreements.

 NHS Continuing Healthcare is often called "the best-kept secret" in UK care funding.
-Despite being a legal entitlement, research suggests that up to 89% of eligible families don't know about it—resulting in tens of thousands of pounds in unnecessary care costs.
+Despite being a legal entitlement, awareness is low — many eligible families don't know about it, meaning they may be paying for care the NHS should cover.

 CHC is fully funded NHS care for people who have been assessed as having a "primary health need."
 This isn't about having a specific diagnosis—it's about the nature, complexity, intensity, and unpredictability of your healthcare requirements.